Dr Olivia A Hurley

-Dr Olivia Hurley has had book chapters and research articles published by a number of peer reviewed publications.
-She has presented her research at a numerous conferences.
-She also acts as a reviewer for a number of high quality peer reviewed journals in psychology and sport psychology.
+Dr Olivia Hurley has just published her first solo academic textbook – Sport Cyberpsychology (Routledge, 2018), the first of its kind in this area.
+Dr Hurley has also had numerous book chapters and research articles published in various peer reviewed publications.
+She has presented her research at both national and international conferences.
+Dr Hurley also acts as a reviewer for a number of high quality peer reviewed journals in psychology and sport psychology.

 |Hurley, O. Sport and Health Cyberpsychology.
 In Connolly, I., Palmer, M., Barton, H. + Kirwan, G. (eds.), Introduction to Cyberpsychology.
 London, UK: Routledge.||2016|